The non-existence of horizontally flat singularity for steady axisymmetric free surface flows near stagnation points: Blow-up limits

-In this section, we consider the blow-up sequence $\{\phi_{m}\}$ defined in \eqref{Formula: vm}.
+where $r_{m}\to0+$ as $m\to\infty$.
 With the aid of the frequency formula derived in the previous section, we are able to passing to the limit as $m\rightarrow\8$.
-One particular difficulty arises here is that it is not obvious whether limits of $\phi_{m}$ are again variational solutions.
+One particular difficulty that arises here is that it is not obvious whether limits of $\phi_{m}$ are again variational solutions.
 To overcome this, we would like to employ a \emph{concentration compactness} result for axisymmetric waves introduced in \cite[Theorem 6.1]{VW2014}, making it possible to pass to the limit in the domain variation formula for $\phi_{m}$ (presented in Proposition \ref{Proposition: strong convergence}).
-We begin with the following Lemma, which indicates the homogeneity of $\phi_{0}$. \begin{lemma} Let $\psi$ be a variational solution and let $X_{0}\in\Sigma_{\psi}$, and let $\phi_{m}$ be the sequence defined by
+We begin with the following Lemma, which indicates that along a subsequence, $v_{m}$ converges weakly to a homogeneous function of degree $H_{X_{0},\psi}(0+)$. \begin{lemma} Let $\psi$ be a variational solution and let $X_{0}\in\Sigma_{\psi}$, and let $\phi_{m}$ be the sequence defined in \eqref{Formula: vm}.
+Then for every $0<\varrho<\sigma<1$,